NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     3. Lesson 3 Objective Overview
         ---------------------------

-        1.  []{#the_behavior .anchor}After thorough troubleshooting of
-            problems with the behavior of client computers in the TreyResearch.net domain, you determine that the Default Domain Policy has significant issues and the best way to correct the problems is to restore the default GPO.
+        1. After thorough troubleshooting of problems with the behavior of client computers in the TreyResearch.net domain, you determine that the Default Domain Policy has significant issues and the best way to correct the problems is to restore the default GPO.
 What command should you use?

             a.
 Invoke-GPO | New-GPO -Name “Default Domain Policy”